| Non-Rationalised NCERT Books Solution | ||||||

 The probability that the student gets more than 70% marks in a unit test.

-Let E be the event that the student gets more than 70% marks in a unit test.
+Let E be the event that the student gets more than 70% marks.

-- Test II: 71% (More than 70%)
+- Test II: 71 (Yes)

-- Test III: 73% (More than 70%)
+- Test III: 73 (Yes)

-- Test V: 74% (More than 70%)
+- Test V: 74 (Yes)

-Number of times event E happened (scored > 70%) = 3.
+Number of trials in which the event E happened = 3.

-The empirical probability of event E is:
+The probability of an event is calculated as:

-$P(E) = \frac{\text{Number of times marks > 70%}}{\text{Total number of tests}}$
+$P(E) = \frac{\text{Number of trials in which the event happened}}{\text{Total number of trials}}$

-$P(\text{Marks > 70%}) = \frac{3}{5}$
+$P(E) = \frac{3}{5}$

-$P(\text{Marks > 70%}) = 0.6$
+$P(E) = 0.6$

-The probability that the student gets more than 70% marks in a unit test is 0.6 or $\frac{3}{5}$.
+Therefore, the probability that the student gets more than 70% marks in a unit test is $\frac{3}{5}$ or 0.6.

 Example 8.
 An insurance company selected 2000 drivers at random (i.e., without any preference of one driver over another) in a particular city to find a relationship between age and accidents.
 The data obtained are given in the following table: